 Even this relatively recent starting point is problematic, because the history is not continuous after Rodenbach.
-There are a number of different independent lineages.
+Instead writing with images follows a number of different independent lineages.
 W.G.
 Sebald, for example, was not influenced principally by Breton in his use of illustrations, as is sometimes assumed.
 Breton, in turn, may never have seen the illustrated version of Rodenbach’s Bruges-la-morte.
-Because there is no one history of the subject, there are many partial histories, and each novel that has images has to be considered individually to see which sources its author might have known.
-I will discuss these sorts of problems in the various close readings, rather than in a separate chapter, because the history is so discontinuous that it scarcely makes sense to treat it as a separate subject.
+Because there is no one history of novels and other fiction that include images, there are many partial histories, and each novel that has images has to be considered individually to see which sources its author might have known.
+I will discuss these sorts of problems in the close readings, rather than in a separate chapter, because the history is so discontinuous that it hardly makes sense to treat it as a separate subject.

-A bibliographic survey of this part of the subject has been assembled by Terry Pitts.
-He keeps two lists: one on LibraryThing, and others on his Vertigo blog.
-There are also just a few books theorizing writing with images: Renee Riese Hubert, Surrealism and the Book (University of California Press, 1988); Ofra Amihay and Lauren Walsh, The Future of Image and Text (Cambridge Scholars Press, 2012); and a short section in Brian McHale’s Postmodernist Fiction, on the subject of illustrated fiction (which McHale calls “anti-illustration”).
+A bibliographic survey of my subject has been assembled by Terry Pitts.
+He keeps two lists: one on LibraryThing, and another on his Vertigo blog.
+There are also a few books theorizing writing with images: Renee Riese Hubert’s Surrealism and the Book (University of California Press, 1988); Ofra Amihay and Lauren Walsh’s The Future of Image and Text (Cambridge Scholars Press, 2012); and a short section in Brian McHale’s Postmodernist Fiction, on the subject of illustrated fiction (which McHale calls “anti-illustration”).
 (Thanks to Terry Pitts for pointing me to all three of these.)
-The lack of a single continuous history will be a recurring theme in what follows.
+But none of them approximate a general survey.

-Pitts calls the subject of this project “embedded images,” but I don’t find that especially felicitous, with its double overtones of war correspondents and sexual misbehavior.
-“Captionless images” might be better, but doesn’t include the question of call-outs.
-I like “included images,” even though it’s not very expressive, but my preferred term is “writing with images,” because it is simple and sounds friendly, as if the writing and the images are friends.
+Pitts calls the subject of this project “embedded images,” but I don’t find that especially felicitous, with its overtones of war correspondents and sexual misbehavior.
+“Captionless images” might be better, but that’s just a general guide, with many exceptions, and it doesn’t include the practice of call-outs.
+(A “call-out” is a parenhetical interpolation in a text, like this: “See Fig. 42.”
+Call-outs are the calling card of academic nonfiction, and they have been used in fiction for special purposes.)
+I like “included images,” even though it’s not very expressive, but I prefer “writing with images,” because it is simple and indicates the someimes conversational, give-and-take relation that can happen between images and texts.

 Some practical, and mainly indefensible, exclusions

 2. Captions.
-Another quality of scholarly writing that I would like to avoid is the caption.
+Another habit of scholarly writing that I would like to avoid is the caption.
 Under what circumstances do images need captions?
-In science, images often require technical explanations; and in long textbooks, hundreds of images need to be labeled for cross-references.
+In science, images often require technical explanations; and in long textbooks, images need to be labeled for cross-references.
 Sometimes agencies that hold copyright require that they are acknowledged on the same page as the illustrations they license.
-But in art history captions are more custom than necessity.
+But even in art history, captions can be mainly a convention.
 My office bookshelves are full of art history books that did not really require captions.
 Scholarly books in art history usually have either a List of Plates in the front matter, or a List of Photo Credits in the back matter, and either one would be enough to help readers locate images without captions under each image.
 Like call-outs, captions are an academic habit.
-Clearing them away can help focus a reader’s attention on what the pictures are doing.
+There are a few fiction titles that have illustrations with captions, and as in the case of call-outs, the writer’s purpose is usually to recall academic writing.
+Most examples I am interested in here do not have captions.

-3. Books with minimal continuous narrative such as Leanne Shapton’s Important Artifacts, a novel disguised as an auction catalogue.
-This means I’m also not interested in visual encyclopedias and dictionaries, certain atlases, and other texts that pair minimal text with many images.
-“Minimal narrative” is also a way of describing what happens in mathematics, where language may be minimal, even though there may be plenty of formulas and illustrations.
 Many artist’s books have minimal continuous narrative, creating a reading experience different in kind from the narratives that concern me.
-A typical example is Ellie Ga’s Classification of a Spit Stain, which is full of faux-scientific spreadsheets and diagrams of stains.
+An example is Ellie Ga’s Classification of a Spit Stain, which is full of faux-scientific spreadsheets and diagrams of stains.
 It can almost be read from first page to last, and I have read it that way.

 But its readability, in that sense, is dependent on the fact that it’s a short book, and there are only nine narrative passages.

-Classification of a Spit Stain is a beautiful book because Ugly Duckling Presse, the publisher, has given it an intentionally low-tech, low contrast, Xeroxed look.
-I like the book, but imagine how much more challenging it would be if it had a denser, more continuous narrative, so that I would be asked to study these things, learn them like the author seems to have done, memorize their shapes, follow along, discriminate, classify.
-Each time I am given permission to thumb at random through a book, reading becomes more a matter of aesthetics: in this case the message becomes the poignance of the overlooked, the poetry of the everyday, the slight surrealism of the despised and forgotten, the absurdity of taxonomy, the foibles of natural history, the failure of systems, the hopelessness of understanding the world by studying it.
-All those subjects can be expressive, but they work by signifying as a whole: Classification of a Spit Stain gives me one single accumulating impression.
+Classification of a Spit Stain is a beautiful book because Ugly Duckling Presse, the publisher, gave it a low-tech, low contrast, Xeroxed look.
+I like the book, but imagine how much more challenging it would be if it had a denser, more connected narrative, so that I would be asked to study the stains, learn them like the author seems to have done, memorize their shapes, follow along, discriminate, classify.
+Each time I am given permission to thumb at random through a book, reading becomes more a matter of the physical nature of the book itself: in this case the book is about the poignance of the overlooked, the poetry of the everyday, the slight surrealism of the despised and forgotten, the absurdity of taxonomy, the foibles of natural history, the failure of systems, the hopelessness of understanding the world by studying it—and also the inadvisability or absurdity of actually reading a book about spit stains cover to cover.
+All these meanings work by signifying as a whole: Classification of a Spit Stain gives me one single accumulating impression.
 Its themes and ideas do not grow on me page by page, they don’t gain intensity as I read, they don’t compel sequential attention.
 Ga’s book could be 30 pages long or 3,000.
 It could have one spreadsheet or dozens, a single labeled image or hundreds.
 It does not have a necessary form.
-Continuous narrative, whether it is presented as fiction or nonfiction, and individually placed images, whether they are art or not, are the conditions for the most conceptually challenging engagement between writing and images.
+A narrative that asks to be read, with individually placed images, is for me a condition for the most conceptually challenging engagements between writing and images.